AmSmart/AmSmart/README.md

 You're probably guessed by now.
 I really love .NET, however I use and love other technologies as well

-Need a job at Microsoft (Contact me if you've got one)
+I love building enabling tools for developers (Contact me if you've got something for me).

+✌

 <!--